Next Gen NYC

 Next Gen NYC is an American reality television series that premiered on June 3, 2025, on Bravo.
 The series follows a tangled web of friends raised in the spotlight as they stumble into adulthood living in New York City.

 Overview

 Bravo announced the series in April 2025.
 The reality series stars the children of multiple Real Housewives cast members, as well as several influencers and other Manhattan up-and-comers.

-Season 1–present
+Season 1

 The first season premiered on June 3, 2025, and stars Ariana Biermann, Riley Burruss, Ava Dash, Emira D'Spain, Shai Fruchter, Gia Giudice, Brooks Marks, Georgia McCann, Hudson McLeroy and Charlie Zakkour.
-Dylan Geick and Brooks' sister Chloe Marks appear in a recurring capacity.
-Biermann, Burruss, Guidice, and Marks, are the children of Real Housewives stars Kim Zolciak, Kandi Burruss, Teresa Giudice and Meredith Marks, respectively.
+Dylan Geick and Brooks' sister Chloe Marks appeared in a recurring capacity.
+Biermann, Burruss, Giudice, and Marks, are the children of Real Housewives stars Kim Zolciak, Kandi Burruss, Teresa Giudice and Meredith Marks, respectively.

-In October 2025, the series was renewed for a second season.
+Season 2

+In October 2025, the series was renewed for a second season, with the entire cast from the first season returning.
+The trailer for the season was released on May 11, 2026, with a premiere date of June 24, 2026.
+New cast members set to join the series include Liam Obergfoll, Kendall White, and Rowan Henchy.
+Henchy is the daughter of actress and model Brooke Shields.